What is the legal driving age in Canada?

 Stage 2: Probationary

-To get your probationary license in Alberta, you must be at least 16 years old.
+To get your probationary licence in Alberta, you must be at least 16 years old.
 If you’re under 18, you need parental or guardian consent.
-Before you can graduate to the probationary phase, you must have your learner’s license for 12 months.
+Before you can graduate to the probationary phase, you must have your learner’s licence for 12 months.
 You also need to pass a basic driving test.

-To get your full license in Alberta, you must be in the probationary stage for two years.
-You must have no license suspensions during the last 12 months of the probationary stage.
+To get your full licence in Alberta, you must be in the probationary stage for two years.
+You must have no licence suspensions during the last 12 months of the probationary stage.
 You also have to pass an advanced road test.

 Legal driving age in British Columbia